 The distance from Liszt Ferenc Airport, the Budapest airport, to the central railway station is around 20 kilometers.
 And the travel time varies depending on the mode of transportation you take.
+How to Get From Budapest Airport to the Main Train Station?
 So what is the main train station in Budapest called?

 Keleti railway station